Epsom Salt

 Overview

 Epsom salt is the common name for magnesium sulfate heptahydrate, a naturally occurring mineral compound.
-It takes its name from the town of Epsom in England, where mineral-rich spring water containing the compound was historically noted.
+It takes its name from the town of Epsom in England, where mineral-rich spring water containing the compound was historically noted and turned the area into a 17th-century "spa town" destination.
 Today it is primarily associated with bath soaks and external preparations rather than internal use.

 This page provides educational context on Epsom salt's identity, traditional references, and safety considerations.